Three different COVID-19 tests determine if you had or have the virus

 JACKSONVILLE, N.C.
 (WNCT) – North Carolina has gone through more than 5.7 million coronavirus tests since the start of the pandemic.

 In March, only people who showed symptoms were able to be tested.
-Now, workers in Jacksonville and across the state are using three different COVID tests.
+Now, workers in Jacksonville and across the state are using three different COVID-19 tests.

 The first one is an antigen or rapid test, providing results in 15 to 20 minutes.
 The Onslow County Public Health Department saves those for people already showing symptoms.

 “Because that is lower sensitivity in detecting the virus.
 Sometimes it does miss and doesn’t detect that active virus.
-So we will confirm with a PCR,” said Victoria Reyes at Onslow County Public Health Department.
+So we will confirm with a PCR,” said Victoria Reyes of the Onslow County Public Health Department.

 Whichever test you take, health officials say it’s important to follow CDC guidelines to get a more accurate result.